 You only need around 20GB of space to install Windows 10.
 So, if you encounter this error while installing the new feature update from USB drive, you can try reducing your installation partition to around 125GB.
 This will reduce the chances that the space you are copying to is corrupted.

-You can reduce the disk space by clicking on the Extend option after choosing the Custom Install option Windows 10.
+You can reduce the disk space by clicking on the Extend option after choosing the Custom Install option in Windows 11/10.
 Make sure, however, that your hard drive is healthy and not damaged in any way.

 Afterward, retry the installation.
 If the issue persists, you can proceed with the next solution.